WFederico97/ED-MACHINA/README.md

 - **Controller**: Represented by the files located in the `Routes` folder.
 - **View**: Represented by the JSONs returned in the responses from FastAPI's SWAGGER.
 - **Modular Architecture**: All modules were separated into layers to facilitate the isolation of responsibilities and make the code scalable.
+- **Repository Pattern**: The repository development pattern was applied to abstract data access logic from the rest of the app.
+- **OOP**: Concepts of OOP were applied, such as Encapsulation by separating each logic into its respective service and repository, Abstractions where controllers interact with services and repositories, Polymorphism and Inheritance where different services and repositories share methods and inherit them through a base class.
+- **Single Responsibility Principle**: Where each class has its single purpose such as Routes, Services, and Repositories.

 ### CONTAINERIZATION